NowickiLukasz/bike-styles/README.md

         <h2 align="center"><img src="assets/readme-images/home-videos.png">

 - Road/MTB/Gravel bikes pages
-    - This section allows the users to browse through the selection of bikes in order to loot at their specifications and llows them to go to the site where they can buy them.
+    - This section allows the users to browse through the selection of bikes in order to loot at their specifications and allows them to go to the site where they can buy them.
         <h2 align="center"><img src="assets/readme-images/road-bikes-1.png">
         <h2 align="center"><img src="assets/readme-images/gravel-bikes.png">